 How to Study for Anatomy

 The most important thing to remember is that studying takes time.
+After all, you don't want to fail your next anatomy exam, right?
+(By the way, here's how you can avoid this nightmare!)
 You won’t find any spells or recipes for magic potions on this site, however we aim to provide you with the best tools to make your experience with this subject as enjoyable and successful as possible!
 Here is a tested method, that may be seen as a cliche, but hey, it works!

-- Categorize Subjects according to their Difficulty: If you do find Anatomy hard, make sure you study it at least three times a week for several hours, or even every day for a shorter time.
+Group and order your subjects according to their difficulty.
+If you do find anatomy hard, make sure you study it at least three times a week for several hours, or even every day for a shorter time.
 Start of with an initial plan and if you feel something isn’t working, change it.
 It is always best to make a start, rather than ignoring something you fear and cramming for that exam last minute.

-- Start at the beginning of Term: I know it’s freshers week, you have to shop, settle back in, see your friends blah blah blah...you also need to pass your exams.
+Early does not mean one week or one month before an exam, but rather at the beginning of term.
+I know it’s freshers week, you have to shop, settle back in, see your friends blah blah blah...you also need to pass your exams.
 Even if you just do number one and two of this list in the first week back, it's a start.
 Lessons start officially on the first day of term, therefore in some capacity, so should you.

-- Be Realistic about your goals and study methods: lastly, if something isn’t working for you, you need to reevaluate before it’s too late and you have wasted the majority of the time you had.
+Analyse your study goals and methods and ask yourself if they are helping you with your studies.
+If something isn’t working for you, you need to reevaluate before it’s too late and you have wasted the majority of the time you had.
 If you learn by copying the information down in notes form, but you aren’t understanding it, it will become a problem; try something else.
 Especially if you are setting goals that are way out of your studying capacity.
 Set little goals, for each day, with a bigger picture in mind.
 That way, you will reach them and feel a sense of satisfaction and accomplishment, that will keep you going.